Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{hile} the deployment of 5G networks is still ongoing globally, the research has started to shape the speculated vision of 6G, by exploring potential emerging applications and services, defining new requirements, and identifying enabling disruptive technologies.
-According to the conducted research and the respective deployment, three main paradigms have been identified as the pillars of 5G networks, namely, (i) \ac{eMBB}, which includes services that require fast connections and high data rates, such as video streaming applications and mobile augmented reality.
+\IEEEPARstart{W}{hile} the deployment of 5G networks is still ongoing globally, the research has started to shape the speculated vision of 6G, by exploring new emerging applications and services, defining new requirements, and identifying disruptive enabling technologies.
+According to the conducted research and the current deployment \cite{tong20226g}, three main paradigms have been identified as the pillars of 5G networks, namely, (i) \ac{eMBB}, which includes services that require fast connections and high data rates, such as video streaming applications and mobile augmented reality.
 In this regard, 5G networks are anticipated to guarantee a peak data rate of 20 Gbps in the downlink and 10 Gbps in the uplink.
-On the other hand, in muli-user scenarios, users experience an average data rate of 100 Mbps in the downlink and 50 Mbps in the uplink; (ii) \ac{URLLC}, which targets 1 ms latency and supports mission-critical applications, such as autonomous driving and remote robotic surgery; (iii) \ac{mMTC}, which envisions the deployment of 1 Million device per $\text{km}^2$, and requires low-cost, low power and long-range devices.
-To meet the 5G \acp{KPI} for the different cited use cases, several technologies has been developed, which includes massive \ac{MIMO}, mmWave frequencies, \ac{NFV}, \ac{MEC}, \ac{D2D} communications, and \ac{SDN}.
-Today, 5.5G is already on the road, and new use cases have been introduced that combine features of the original 5G use cases; (i) \ac{UCBC} which refers to massive things with broadband abilities such as HD video uploading and machine vision; (ii) \ac{RTBC} which combines broadband features with high reliability such as extended reality applications and holograms; (iii) \ac{HCS} which integrates both communications and sensing capabilities in applications like positioning, spectroscopy, and imaging.
+Moreover, in mobility scenarios, users experience an average data rate of 100 Mbps in the downlink and 50 Mbps in the uplink; (ii) \ac{URLLC}, which targets 1 ms latency and supports mission-critical applications, such as autonomous driving and remote robotic surgery; (iii) \ac{mMTC}, which envisions the deployment of 1 Million devices per $\text{km}^2$, and requires low-cost, low-power and long-range devices.

+In order to meet the 5G \acp{KPI} for the different cited use cases, several technologies have been developed, which include massive \ac{MIMO}, mmWave frequencies, \ac{NFV} which relies on replacing network hardware with virtual machines, \ac{MEC} to process in real-time large amounts of data produced by edge devices, \ac{D2D} communications, and \ac{SDN}.
+Today, 5.5G is already on the road, and new use cases have been introduced that combine features of the original 5G use cases; (i) \ac{UCBC} which refers to massive things with broadband abilities such as HD video uploading and machine vision; (ii) \ac{RTBC} which combines broadband features with high reliability such as extended reality applications and holograms; (iii) \ac{ISAC} which integrates both communications and sensing capabilities in applications like positioning, spectroscopy, and imaging.